 - Native ads

-See below an example of organic search vs paid search result on Google.
+See below an example of organic search vs paid search results on Google.

 Organic traffic vs direct traffic

 Mostly, direct traffic refers to the website traffic you receive on a page when users directly type in the URL of the page in their browser.